horizonridgestudio/snakes_kml_1/README.md

 4. I load this into GEP as a temporary item (File > Open).
 Drop a pin on a midway point along the newly visible line, and grab the coordinates for the midway point as in setp 2.
 Delete the temporary item loaded in step 4, then make a new KML file for the full-circle line.

 5. __The 5-point, 4-segment great circle formula__.
 Draw line segments connecting these points, in order:
-* The first point of interest
+* The first reference point
-* A point somewhere along a line drawn between the first and second points of interest.
-The actual distance along the line is irrelevant.
-I call this a 'midway' point, but it does not have to be exactly equidistant between the endpoints.
+* A midway point anywhere along a line drawn between the first and second points of interest.
-* The second point of interest
+* The second reference point.
 * The antipode of the midway point.
+To determine the antipode of a given coordinate:
+  * The first value is the longitude.
+    * If it is negative (i.e., west of the Prime Meridian), add 180.
+    * If it is positive (i.e., east of the Prime Meridian), subtract 180.
+  * The second value is the latitude.
+    * Multiply by -1 to reverse the sign.
+  * For example:
+    * This is the a point on the Nazca plain: `-75.12640974398208,-14.69586512288908,0`.
+    * This is it's antipode: `104.87359025601792,14.69586512288908,0`.
-* The first point of interest, again.
+* The first reference point, again.

-So for the line between Giza and Angkor, the markup looks like this:
+For Great Pyramid of Giza-Angkor Wat great circle, the markup looks like this:

 ```
 <coordinates>